 Using independence of $D^{1,k}$ and $D^{0,k}$,

-As $\text{Var}(\hat \theta_{0}(D^{0,1}))$ is constant in $g$, the criterion in equation~\eqref{eq:18} can be used to select an estimator $\hat \theta_{g}$ with low mean-squared error for estimating $\theta_{0}$ among $\hat \theta_{g}, g=0,\ldots,G$.
+As $\text{Var}(\hat \theta^{(0)}(D^{0,1}))$ is constant in $g$, the criterion in equation~\eqref{eq:18} can be used to select an estimator $\hat \theta^{(g)}$ with low mean-squared error for estimating $\theta^{(0)}$ among $\hat \theta^{(g)}, g=0,\ldots,G$.
 The criterion in equation~\eqref{eq:18} is attractive as it is simple and widely applicable.
-We will compare the proposed model selection criterion to the criterion in equation~\eqref{eq:18}, both in theoretical results and in simulations.
+We will compare the proposed model selection criterion to the criterion in equation~\eqref{eq:18}, both from a theoretical perspective and in simulations.